AlonShab/attribute-app/README.md

 ## Security
 1. Convert HTTP to HTTPS - provide a more secure and communication protocol to prevent MIM attacks data sniffing and more.
-2. Using refresh and authorization tokens, if more security is needed add a logging that will result in a refresh token cookie and an short timespan access token that actually let app users make requests. after logging in the client side will get a new access token using the refresh token cookie every 10-15 minutes.
+2. Using refresh and authorization tokens, if more security is needed - Add a logging that will result in a refresh token cookie and an short timespan access token that actually let app users make requests. after logging in the client side will get a new access token using the refresh token cookie every 10-15 minutes.
 3. Add CSP file - we should tightly control what network requests and assets the client can request from external vendors (getting fonts, monitoring and logging services, accessing CDN, etc...)
 4. Using a schema library - adding a library like zod to make sure the data remain valid on transfers.